Greater and Lesser Tunbs: Toponymy

 The toponymy of Tonb is in all likelihood of Persian origin.
-In the local Persian dialect(s) of southern Persia, the noun Tomb and Tonb, with its diminutive Tonbu or Tombu, as it applied to Lesser Tonb (Nāmiuh or Nābiuh Tonb), means "hill" or "low elevation" (cfr.
-Medieval Latin tumba and Ancient Greek tymbos, with the same meaning, roots for "tomb").
-The terms have the same meaning in the larger Dari Persian language system; this explains in part the traces of tonb and tonbu in the toponyms found in the Bushehr and Lengeh regions, some 300 miles (480 km) apart.
+In the local Persian dialect(s) of southern Persia, the noun Tomb and Tonb, with its diminutive Tonbu or Tombu, as it applied to Lesser Tonb (Nāmiuh or Nābiuh Tonb), means "hill" or "low elevation", cfr.
+Medieval Latin tumba and Ancient Greek tymbos, with the same meaning, roots for "tomb".

+The terms have the same meaning in the larger Dari Persian language system.
+This explains in part the traces of tonb and tonbu in the toponyms found in the Bushehr and Lengeh regions, some 300 mi apart.
 There are other toponyms such as Tonb-e Seh in Tangestān and Tonbānu on Qeshm island.

-Etymologically, the word TNB is also a proper Arabic word, which means to anchor, according to the Medieval Arab linguist Ibn Fares.
+Etymologically, the word TNB (ط-ن-ب) is also a proper Arabic word, which means to anchor, according to the Medieval Arab linguist Ibn Fares.